bmar1/Pantry-Assist/README.md

 # 🥫 Pantry-Assist
-A full-stack application aimed to help you save food, tighten your budget, and plan interesting, tasteful meals from around the world! 🌎✨
+A full-stack application aimed to help you save food, tighten your budget, and plan interesting, tasteful meals from around the world!

 ---

 ## 🎯 Objective
-This project aims to serve those who are on a budget or want help tracking what they eat — from calories to trying new foods — all in a way that’s easy to manage through the app, so you can spend more time doing what’s important to you! 💪🍽️
+This project aims to serve those who are on a budget or want help tracking what they eat, from calories to trying new foods, all in a way that’s easy to manage through the app, so you can spend more time doing what’s important to you!

 ---